raspberrypilearning/boat-race/en/step_10.md

 ## Challenge: more obstacles!
 Can you add more obstacles to your game?
 Here are some ideas:

-+ You could add green slime to your backdrop.
-The slime slows the boat down when the player lets them touch.
++ You could add green slime to your backdrop and make changes to the game so that the slime slows the boat down when the player lets them touch.

 ![screenshot](images/boat-algae.png)